How to Become a Product Manager

 Why do so many people wonder: “How to Become a Product Manager?”
 It’s because the product manager job is a “dream job.”
 You get to use your right brain and your left brain.
 You get to interact with people on a daily basis.
 You get to lead teams and build products that people love.

 The product manager job is also a high-growth job.
 You get paid a lot.
-The national average salary for a product manager is over $110,000 per year.
+The national average salary for a product manager is $120,000 USD per year.
 Product managers grow to become CEOs, founders, and other executives.

 The product manager job is an important job.
 Every software team has a product manager.
 Designers and developers depend on product managers for direction.
 Unlike visual design and software development, Product management is not taught in colleges nor universities.
 You can get a degree in Graphic Design and become a designer or a Computer Science degree to become a developer, but you can’t get a degree to become a product Manager.